direktorvolkswagena/password_generator/README.md

 ---

-## 📷 Preview

-*(Add a screenshot here if desired)*

----

 ## 📄 License

 This project is free to use, modify, and distribute.
 No specific license is attached by default—feel free to add one if you wish.

----

-## ✨ Future Ideas

-- Add light/dark theme switch
-- Save user settings between runs
-- Auto-generate on app start or checkbox toggle

----

-Created with ❤️ using PyQt6.